 Sometimes, we can see clouds appearing as if they are behind the Sun or the Moon.
-Obviously, this is simply an illusion.
-But some flat-Earthers regard this as ‘evidence’ that the Sun and the Moon are close, closer than clouds ‘above’ them.
+Obviously, this is merely an illusion.
+But some flat-Earthers regard this as ‘evidence’ that the Sun and the Moon are close and apparently closer than some clouds.
 They are wrong.

 Continue reading “The Illusion of Clouds Appearing ‘Behind’ the Sun or the Moon”

 If we can’t see a distant ship, then it is because of one of these reasons: